thwbecker/interact/README.md

 # interact - models static fault interactions using dislocations in an elastic medium

-`interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992) and  linear algebra routines from SLATEC, LAPACK, and EISPACK.
-Might contain material copyrighted by others (e.g. Numerical Recipes).
-Petsc implementation based on Dave May's examples and assistance.
+`interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992), has .f90 code converted from Nikkhoo and Walter (GJI,2015), linear algebra routines from SLATEC, LAPACK, and EISPACK.
+Might contain other copyrighted material by others (e.g. Numerical Recipes).
+Petsc implementation based on Dave May's examples and assistance, and .m to .f90 conversion for slip inspired by code by
+P. Bird.

 See files `INSTALLATION`, `README.md`, and `help.txt` for documentation and `COPYRIGHT` and `COPYING` for the license and warranty disclaimers.

 If you use `interact` please cite the following